 Anyone looking for the best Sony macro lens for their E-mount camera

 It has simple automatic and manual focusing.
 There’s no fiddling around for a switch.
-Push or pull the focus ring, and you switch between the two modes.
+You simply push or pull the focus ring to switch between the two modes.

 And if manual focus is important to you, you will undoubtedly appreciate the focus scale and magnification ratio printed on the lens.